 Requires states to contribute a set percentage of the cost of SNAP benefits beginning in fiscal year 2028 if their payment error rate exceeds 6 percent.
 States with a payment error rate below 6 percent would pay 0 percent of the SNAP benefit costs.
 States with a payment error rate equal to or greater than 6 percent but less than 8 percent would pay a 5 percent share.
 States with a payment error rate equal to or greater than 8 percent but less than 10 percent would pay a 10 percent share.
 States with a payment error rate equal to or greater than 10 percent would pay a 15 percent share.
-For FY28, the first year of the matching funds requirement, a State may elect either the FY25 or FY26 payment error rate to calculate its match.
-For FY29 and each fiscal year thereafter, the state match shall be calculated using the payment error rate that is three fiscal years prior.

 The Secretary may not pay more toward the cost of the SNAP benefits than the Federal share described and may not apply Section 13(a)(1) of the Food and Nutrition Act to the payment or disposition of a State share.